hotwax/oms-documentation/documents/learn-oms/business-process-models/giftcardorderslifecycle.md

 In the event where a gift card order is allocated to a warehouse fulfillment location, HotWax Commerce synchronizes allocation details to NetSuite.

-When a gift card is allocated to stores for fulfillment, they automatically show up in the HotWax Commerce `Store Fulfillment App`.
+When a gift card is allocated to stores for fulfillment, they automatically show up in the HotWax Commerce `Fulfillment App`.

 ### 5. Orders Allocated to Warehouse